bjnath/season_of_docs_2020/suggestion.md

 Divide-and-conquer applies also to docs.
 Documentation has four goals, resulting in four classes of document, each with its own writing formula: tutorials, how-to guides, technical reference, and explanation.

-This is the stunning insight of Daniele Procida: https://documentation.divio.com/.
+This is the stunning insight of [Daniele Procida](https://documentation.divio.com).
 Attacking each goal with the right focus and perspective makes the job easier.
 (And your docs will be better organized, and readers will have an easier time finding what they need.)